-This material was first developed working with parents as a fellow-parent, through parents' groups and through the New Zealand Association for Gifted Children, as a teacher working with gifted children and their parents, and as Advisor on Gifted and Talented Children for the Special Education Service.
-It first put in print form in Tall Poppies, the journal of the NZ Assn for Gifted Children, March 1996.
+This material was first developed working with parents as a fellow-parent, through parents' groups and through the New Zealand Association for Gifted Children (NZAGC), as a teacher working with gifted children and their parents, and as Advisor on Gifted and Talented Children for the Special Education Service.
+It was first put into print form in Tall Poppies, the journal of the NZAGC, in March 1996.
+Continued experience through the One Day School programme has affirmed the points included here.